looker-open-source/looker-load-testing/README.md

 building and deploying a new container.
 This process has been automated with an `update` command.
 Make your required changes to the test script and then run the following command:

-    $ ./loadtester update test -t <tag>
+    $ nuke update test --config-file config.yaml --tag <tag>

 This will rebuild the container and execute the correct steps to update the kubernetes deployment.
 These changes will be available immediately upon completion of the command - no need to redeploy the ingress or wait for DNS this time around!

 > Note: You must provide a unique tag to trigger a rebuild - attempting to use the same tag will result in an error.
 > Consider using a tag that includes a version number.
 When you first deploy the load tester it automatically creates a
-> tag of 'v1' so one good option is to simply increment the number, e.g. 'v2', 'v3', etc. The exception to this rule is
+> tag of 'v1' so one good option is to simply increment the number, e.g. 'v2', 'v3', etc.
-> using the 'latest' tag which will always be accepted and automatically trigger a rebuild, per Docker and Kubernetes
-> convention.

 ### Updating the config

 If your updates involve changes to just the config you can make use of the following command:

-    $ ./loadtester update config
+    $ nuke update config --config-file config.yaml

 This will redeploy the master/worker deployments with the updated config - this is even faster than the test update command since there's no need to build a new container image!

-### Updating the port-forwarding

-Should you need to refresh your port-forwarding you can make use of the following command:

-    $ ./loadtester update forward-ports

-There are two flags you can add:

-    $ ./loadtester update forward-ports -k

-This will kill any process that is using port 8089, freeing it up for use.
-This can be handy if you receive any errors during setup about port 8089 being in use.

-    $ ./loadtester update forward-ports -f

-This will "force" the port forwarding - namely by running a kill command followed by a port-forward command.

-### Running in External Mode

-In addition to the standard port-forward mode, you can run the load tester in "External" mode which creates a secure route to the interface via the web.
-This can be useful is multiple people want to access the interface or if port-fowarding is not an option.

-First, make sure you've performed the setup steps required for External mode above.

-Run the following command:

-    $ ./loadtester setup external

-The final output will provide additional instructions for how to set up your DNS entry to allow for access to the load tester.
-Set up an A Record for the wildcard domain to the specified IP address.

 #### Accessing the UI via the web

-For the purposes of an example, let’s say the `load_test_dns_domain` parameter in your `config.json` was set to `my-loadtest.company.com`.
+For the purposes of an example, let’s say the `load_test_dns_domain` parameter in your `config.yaml` was set to `my-loadtest.company.com`.
 Once everything has some time to bake you will be able to access your load tester at `https://locust.my-loadtest.company.com`.